At Ash Hearing, we take the care of our clients and staff seriously and will only operate in a safe and appropriate manner during this difficult time.

 We will complete some paperwork at a distance of at least 2m and discuss your treatment before proceeding.

-Before treatment, the audiologist will don the appropriate PPE (depending on the treatment) and you will be asked to wear a fluid-resistant surgical mask (supplied by us).
+Before treatment, the audiologist will don the appropriate PPE (depending on the treatment) and you will be asked to wear a suitable face mask (we can supply on if you have forgotten yours).
 This is to protect you and us whilst we are working in close proximity.

 Any procedures that need to be completed at a distance of less than 2m will be undertaken all at one time.